 This prospective study aims to investigate the effectiveness of bone stimulator therapy as adjunct treatment of spondylolysis in athletic populations.
 By evaluating its impact on pain reduction, functional improvement, osseous bony union and return-to-sport time, the investigators seek to provide valuable insights into the role of bone stimulation therapy as a potential treatment modality for this challenging condition.

-Bone Stimulator for Spondylolysis
+The Efficacy of Bone Stimulator in Treatment and Return-to-Sport for Spondylolysis

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.

-The Methodist Hospital Research Institute,
+Sponsor: The Methodist Hospital Research Institute